Health x Housing Lab Research

 This study (2022–27) uses community-partnered, mixed-methods research to examine substance use and related health impacts of moving homeless individuals to hotel rooms, leveraging a policy change that occurred in response to the COVID-19 pandemic.
 The NYU Langone study team is working in partnership with the New York City Department of Social Services and Project Renewal Inc. The research will inform future local and national programmatic and policy interventions to address the intersecting issues of homelessness and substance use, which is especially important as homelessness has reached crisis levels and is predicted to rise further in the wake of the COVID-19 pandemic.
 This study is funded by the National Institute on Drug Abuse.
 The principal investigator is Kelly M. Doran, MD.

-The Health x Housing Lab is conducting a qualitative evaluation of a Nurse Triage Line pilot program implemented in New York City Department of Homeless Services shelters.
-The Nurse Triage Line offers 24-hour access to a live nurse, who provides guidance and care coordination for residents with non-emergency medical conditions.
-Services provided by the Nurse Triage Line include referrals to telehealth or urgent care, help with booking appointments, and transportation assistance.
+The Health x Housing Lab conducted a qualitative evaluation of a Nurse Call Line pilot program implemented in New York City Department of Homeless Services shelters.
+The Nurse Call Line pilot offered 24-hour access to a live nurse, who provided advice, connections to telehealth, and referrals to in-person care for residents with non-emergency medical conditions.

-Our qualitative evaluation will examine perceptions, experiences, and interactions with the Nurse Triage Line, as well as barriers and facilitators to implementation.
-This evaluation (2022–23) is funded by the Helmsley Charitable Trust.
+Our qualitative evaluation examined perceptions, experiences, and interactions with the Nurse Call Line, as well as barriers and facilitators to implementation.
+This evaluation (2022–23) was funded by the Helmsley Charitable Trust.

 Cash Assistance Evaluation